 "FIRST LIGHT"

 Morning after.
-Bodies aching.
-Foundation tested.
+Foundation tested but holding.

 Everyone gathers for the crossing.